XoAuraHiru/auxili-poc-bicep/react-client/README.md

 ### How it works

 1. **Login** – `POST /auth/signin` returns the Entra authorization URL.
 We stash the state in `sessionStorage` before redirecting the browser to Microsoft.
+2. **Password option** – When corporate policy allows it, the login form can submit email + password to `/auth/password`, which uses MSAL’s Resource Owner Password Credentials (ROPC) flow to mint tokens on the server and store them in the auth context.
-2. **Callback** – `/auth/callback` is invoked from the SPA route to exchange the auth code for tokens.
+3. **Callback** – `/auth/callback` is invoked from the SPA route to exchange the auth code for tokens.
 The results populate the auth context and localStorage.
-3. **Protected calls** – Buttons on the dashboard attach the Bearer token and (optionally) the APIM subscription key before calling Function App endpoints.
+4. **Protected calls** – Buttons on the dashboard attach the Bearer token and (optionally) the APIM subscription key before calling Function App endpoints.
-4. **Keep alive / Validate** – Demonstrates the supporting auth endpoints to confirm the session is still valid.
+5. **Keep alive / Validate** – Demonstrates the supporting auth endpoints to confirm the session is still valid.

+> ℹ️ **Security note:** ROPC is disabled by default for most Entra tenants and is not recommended for consumer accounts or MFA-enforced users.
+Enable it only for trusted, first-party scenarios after reviewing [Microsoft’s guidance](https://learn.microsoft.com/entra/identity-platform/v2-oauth-ropc).
+In all other cases, prefer the interactive OAuth redirect flow.

 You can customise the UI or plug additional APIs into the shared `apiClient` located at `src/services/apiClient.js`.